 Mini blinds, fabric shades and other modern window coverings are intended for light duty residential use and may not be suitable for some applications.
 We do not recommend or warranty pull cord blinds or shades over 5’ high or 6’ wide.
 Window coverings are guaranteed against manufacturing defects by the manufacturers.

-Our store warranties are in addition to each manufacturer’s product warranty, and provide secondary service coverage.
+Our 6 month store warranty is in addition to each manufacturer’s product warranty, and provides secondary service coverage.
 Our warranty and almost all manufacturer’s warranties cover engineering, material or manufacturing defects, rather than normal wearing or aging of the product resulting from use.
 All items we carry, unless specified for commercial use, are engineered and warranted for normal residential use only.
 Items which receive heavy use or regular use by individuals over 250 pounds, will have shorter lives, and are not generally warranted against breakage or other damage even within the warranty period.